-consolidated balance sheet of the MFI sector are based on three main considerations.
+For statistical purposes the ECB's reporting requirements in the context of the consolidated balance sheet of the MFI sector are based on three main considerations.

 First, the ECB must receive comparable, reliable and up-to-date statistical information which is collected under comparable terms and conditions throughout the euro area.
-Although the data are collected in a decentralised way by NCBs in accordance with Articles 5.1 and 5.2 of the Statute and, as far as necessary, in combination with further statistical requirements for Community or national purposes, a sufficient degree of harmonisation and compliance with minimum reporting standards is required in view of the need to establish a reliable statistical basis for the definition and conduct of the single monetary policy.
+Although the data are collected in a decentralised way by national central banks in accordance with Articles 5.1 and 5.2 of the Statute and, as far as necessary, in combination with further statistical requirements for Community or national purposes, a sufficient degree of harmonisation and compliance with minimum reporting standards is required in view of the need to establish a reliable statistical basis for the definition and conduct of the single monetary policy.

-Second, the reporting obligations set out in ECB Regulation No. ECB/1998/16 must observe the principles of transparency and legal certainty.
-The reason for this is that ECB Regulation No. ECB/1998/16 is binding in its entirety and directly applicable throughout the euro area.
-It imposes obligations directly on natural and legal persons on which the ECB may impose sanctions whenever the ECB's reporting requirements are not fulfilled (see Article 7 of Council Regulation (EC)
+Second, the reporting obligations set out in Regulation ECB/2001/13 must observe the principles of transparency and legal certainty.
+The reason for this is that said Regulation is binding in its entirety and directly applicable throughout the euro area.
+It imposes obligations directly on natural and legal persons on which the ECB may impose sanctions whenever the ECB's reporting requirements are not fulfilled (see Article 7 of Council Regulation (EC) No 2533/98.
+The reporting obligations are